brittanykundert/wwt-core-catalogs/README.md

 that the bounding boxes and backgrounds of the new scenes are good; those are the things that you can't control before the Constellations items are created.

+### `cattool forget <URL> [URLs....]`

+Rewrite the main files to remove one or more imagesets by their URLs.
+Any places referencing those imagesets are removed, and any folders referencing those places or imagesets have those entries removed.

+This command is mainly meant to be used to remove duplicated imagesets.
+Ones that are busted in some way should ideally have their information logged into the `sad_imagesets` directory.

+If the removed imagesets are listed somewhere in the `cxprep/` tree, you should regenerate those files with the `update-cxprep` command to remove them from those files.

+The code that rewrites the folder YAML files unfortunately removes any comments that were in place.
+You should avoid committing spurious or undesired changes to such comments by putting them back, either manually or with a command like `git add -p`.

 ### `cattool report`

 Report the number of imagesets in the database.

 ### `cattool trace`